YelehaUwU/3DEditor/README.md

 - **Intuitive Interface:** The 3D Object Editor comes with a user-friendly interface that makes editing objects a breeze.
 - **Real-time Preview:** See your changes in real-time as you modify the object's properties.
 - **Customization:** Adjust object properties such as position, rotation, and scale.
+- **Made a mistake:** Undo and redo your edits, making sure you stay up-to-date with what you wanted.
+- **Everything to your liking:** Disable certain features if you feel like it.
 - **Export Options:** Deeply integrate the resource into your server per your liking.

 ## Installation